This website uses cookies to give you the best online experience. If you'd like to know more please read our cookie policy

 We have put in place procedures to deal with any suspected data security breach and will notify you and the Information Commissioner’s Office of a suspected breach where we are legally required to do so.

 We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
 Details of retention periods for different aspects of your personal information are below.
-After this period, we will securely destroy your personal information in accordance with our data retention policy.
+After this period, we will securely destroy your personal information.

 As the data subject, you have specific rights to the processing of your data.
 Under the GDPR, you have the right to find out if we hold any personal information about you by making a “subject access request” under data protection law.
 If we do hold information about you, we will: